p-/eclipse-keybindings/README.md

 ## Issues / Features

 ### Known issues
+* The [Emmet](https://atom.io/packages/emmet) package overwrites several keybindings used by eclipse-keybindings.
 * Some actions are also mapped to other keybindings so the eclipse keybinding won't show up next to the menu entry.
 * `Ctrl-D` is also bound to `find-and-replace:select-next`
-* `Ctrl-Shift-/` Toggle Comment is mapped to a different key combination on non-english layouts (see: [Atom Keymap Issue](https://github.com/atom/atom-keymap/issues/37)).
+* `Ctrl-/` Toggle Comment is mapped to a different key combination on non-english layouts (see: [Atom Keymap Issue](https://github.com/atom/atom-keymap/issues/37)).

 ### Request features
 If you request a new keybinding please specify which Atom command should be executed when the keys are pressed.
 The full Atom Command Palette is available by pressing `Ctrl-3`.